-where $\sigma_i$ and $\tau_i$ are the Pauli matrices in the spin space and the sublattice space; $A$, $B$, $C$, and $D$ are parameters.
 The partial density of states surrounding the semi-Dirac point, exhibits a depletion at the energy at which the semi-Dirac point appears~\cite{SM}, rather than a minimum as in the isotropic Dirac or 2D semi-Dirac cases~\cite{Chen_PRB2021}.
 A depletion of the density of states near the Fermi energy usually indicates a strong effect of electronic correlation or disorder~\cite{Noh_SSC2000}.
-The mutual interplay of these additional effects in the present semi-Dirac compound may, therefore, produce unconventional properties.
+The mutual interplay of these additional effects in the semi-Dirac compound can, therefore, produce unconventional properties.

-{\it Discussion:} We further analyzed the electronic properties of four other compounds from the \textit{I}4/\textit{mcm} space group, \textit{viz.} CaNbO$_3$, SrRuO$_3$, SrMoO$_3$, and SrTiO$_3$ and confirmed the presence of the 3D semi-Dirac fermions at the P point~\cite{SM}.
+{\bf \\Discussion:} We further analyzed the electronic properties of four other compounds from the \textit{I}4/\textit{mcm} space group, \textit{viz.} CaNbO$_3$, SrRuO$_3$, SrMoO$_3$, and SrTiO$_3$ and confirmed the presence of the 3D semi-Dirac fermions at the P point~\cite{SM}.
 This establishes that the discussed symmetry-protected band topology is generic to tetragonal perovskite oxides that belong to this space group, the only difference being the location in energy of the semi-Dirac points.
 For CaNbO$_3$ and SrRuO$_3$, the semi-Dirac point at the P point is closer to the Fermi level than in SrNbO$_3$.
 On the other hand, SrTiO$_3$, having a large energy gap at the Fermi level, the semi-Dirac points are situated far away from the Fermi level.
 Using SrTiO$_3$ as a substrate is, therefore, beneficial for providing epitaxial strain.
-For SrMoO$_3$ and SrRuO$_3$, three Dirac points at the N point are also located close to the Fermi level which indicates that these two compounds can be interesting also to explore the influence of the non-trivial band topology in transport experiments.
+For SrMoO$_3$ and SrRuO$_3$, three Dirac points at the N point are also located close to the Fermi level which indicates that these two compounds can be interesting also to explore the non-trivial band topology.

-In contrast to the isotropic Dirac semimetals, the semi-Dirac semimetals can be realized at a quantum critical point between a 3D Dirac semimetal and a topologically trivial insulator~\cite{Yang_NatCommun2014,Parameswaran_NatPhys2013}.
-In response to a circularly polarized light, the semi-Dirac semimetals with a gapless Dirac node do not open an energy gap, unlike the isotropic Dirac semimetals~\cite{Narayan_PRB2015}.
+In contrast to the isotropic Dirac semimetals, the semi-Dirac semimetals can be realized at a quantum critical point between a 3D Dirac semimetal and a topologically trivial insulator, at which both linear and non-linear band dispersions appear~\cite{Yang_NatCommun2014,Parameswaran_NatPhys2013}.
+Circularly polarized light usually does not gap the semi-Dirac nodes in rotationally-invariant systems, unlike the isotropic Dirac nodes~\cite{Narayan_PRB2015,Fiete_PRB2018,Islam_PRB2018}.
 Tetragonal perovskite oxides, therefore, offer a feasible material platform to study new phenomena that cannot be found in known Dirac semimetals.